 About Matfen Estates

-Matfen Estates is a traditional agricultural estate surrounding Matfen Hall and the estate village of Matfen.
+Matfen Estates is a traditional agricultural estate surrounding the estate village of Matfen.

-The Estates enterprises include Matfen Home Farms, which manages a flock of more than 1000 sheep, and two Arable farming contracts and further annual grazing agreements.
+The Estates enterprises include Matfen Home Farms, which manages a flock of more than 1000 sheep, an arable farming contract and further annual grazing agreements.
 The estate manages the extensive woodland which supplies the chip wood required for 2 biomass boilers which heat Matfen Hall and Halton Castle.
-Matfen Estates is committed to green energy and additionally installed its first wood pellet district heating system to supply heat in Matfen Village last year; work has already started on a second installation in the Village.
+Matfen Estates is committed to green energy and additionally has installed two wood pellet district heating system to supply heat in Matfen Village to a number of residential properties, the village hall and village shop.
 More information can be found in our Farming and Forestry sections.

 Matfen Estate is rich in history and includes Halton Castle, a 14th Century Pele Tower, whose gardens are opened to the public by Sir Hugh and Lady Blackett once a year to support the British Red Cross.
 Adjacent to the Castle is Halton Church, which is thought to be an Anglo-Saxon building, although indirect evidence links the site back to the 8th Century.